George P. Cossar State Park165 County Road 170

 - The University of Mississippi (Ole Miss)

 - North Mississippi Fish Hatchery and Visitor Education Center

 - O'Keefe Wildlife Management Area

 The 76 sites available for developed camping feature picnic tables, grills, electrical, water and sewage hook-ups.
 Two bathhouses with hot showers are located in the developed camping area, and a laundry facility is available in the Yocona Ridge Campground.
-Reservations are highly recommended in Yocona Ridge Campgournd's 35 campsites and are available for up to 24 months by reservation, Jones Creek Campround 41 campsites are walk up only (first come first serve basis).
+Reservations are highly recommended in Yocona Ridge Campground's 35 campsites and are available for up to 24 months by reservation, Jones Creek Campground 41 campsites are walk up only (first come first serve basis).
 Monthly camping may be available.
 Please check with the park office for availability.

 George Payne Cossar State Park features 13 air-conditioned cabins, each accommodating four to six people and furnished with bed and bath linens, basic kitchen equipment, utensils, and dishware.
 Cabins feature fireplaces, screened-in porches, and afford beautiful shaded views of Enid Lake.
 Reservations are strongly recommended and are available for up to 24-months.
 Smoking is not allowed in any Mississippi government building (including cabins).

 The group camp is designed to accommodate groups up to a maximum of 26 people.
 Dorm guests must furnish their own bed linens and bath accessories.
 Fees are charged per person, per meal, and lodging per night.
 Call the park office for booking information, reservations may be made for up to 24-months in advance.

 The Visitor's Center houses the park office, a concession stand, and a large meeting/banquet room overlooking Enid Lake.
 Contact the park office for specific information on facilities, seating capacity, and costs (662) 623-7356.